Phase-1 Executions

 Constructing VR simulation environments for controlled task execution

-Iterating on feedback encoding strategies (audio-dominant, vision-assisted)
+Iterating on feedback encoding strategies (e.g., audio-dominant, vision-assisted)

 Measuring variance, convergence, and repeatability across repeated trials